 Course Leader: Emma Brett

-We use a number of ways for you to demonstrate your learning from the modules, and to make sure you’re developing the essential knowledge and skills you’ll need to complete the course.
-These include essays, presentations, case study reports, group work research, and a major project.
+You’ll demonstrate your learning in various ways across our modules, ensuring that you develop the essential knowledge and skills needed to complete the course.
+Our assessment methods include essays, presentations, case study reports, group work research and, finally, your major project.

 Whether you aim to work in the creative industries or the social sciences, the legal profession or public service, the Faculty of Arts, Law & Social Sciences will provide you with the skills and knowledge you need for professional life.